Laikipia University: History

 Laikipia University was founded in 1929 as a primary school by William Thomas Alfred Levet.
 Between 1965 and 1970, the institution served as a Large–Scale Farmers Training College (LSFTC).
 LSFTC was administered by the Ministry of Agriculture and Animal Husbandry.
 In October 1979, it was converted into an Animal Husbandry and Industry Training Institute (AHITI) offering a two-year course leading to a Certificate in Animal Health.
 In 1990, Laikipia University was established as a Campus of Egerton University.

 This followed the recommendations of a Government Committee appointed to look into modalities of absorbing a double intake of students from Secondary Schools.
 It was meant to offer Education courses for graduate teacher-training.

 It remained a campus of Egerton University between 1990 till 2010 majoring in BEd Arts and BA corses.
 In 2011, it became a constituent University College of Egerton University until 19 February 2013 when the then President of the Republic of Kenya, his Excellency Hon.
 Mwai Kibaki awarded Charter to make the institution a fully-fledged University.

 Campuses

 The Main Campus

 Laikipia University Main Campus is located 50 km from Nakuru town and 11 km from Nyahururu Town, along the Nakuru - Nyahururu Highway.
 It is situated in a serene environment which is conducive for learning.
 The Main Campus is the University nerve centre where most courses are offered and has the majority of students.
-The Main Campus has numerous facilities ranging from classrooms, laboratories, library, cyber cafe, bookshop, sports & games facilities, hostels for student accommodation, a health centre, restaurant, farm and Lake Chacha, among others.
+The Main Campus has numerous facilities ranging from classrooms, laboratories, library, computer hub, bookshop, sports & games facilities, hostels for student accommodation, a health centre, restaurant, farm and Lake Chacha, among others.